kolosovpetro/Html-Code-Generator/README.md

 ## To Do

-- Encapsulate route to separate entity, which takes string as parameter and converts it to path, folder, filename
+- Encapsulate route to separate entity, which takes string as parameter and converts it to path, folder, filename.
+Create something like new RouteEntity("Algorithm name").
+It will contain folder name AlgorithmName/; Filename: algorithm_name.txt, Title: Algorithm Name
 - Format readme links
 - Implement heap sort in tree algorithms, it's missing